afiodorov/afiodorov.github.io/_posts/2017-04-30-big-variance.md

 Now, let's set the scene first with some hopefully not provocative line of reasoning.
 Evolutionary men and women went through different paths: they have different selection pressures which resulted in different bodies and different brains.
-Differences in our brains is substantial: men, on average, have 16% more neurons then women.
-Remember that this is just a physical difference that one can arrive at after bisecting lots and lots of brains of dead people.
+Differences in our brains is substantial: men, on average, have 16%[^3] more neurons then women.
+Remember that this is just a physical difference that one can arrive at after dissecting lots and lots of brains of dead people.
-Seriously let's not get angry at this point at the researchers whose job is to bisect brains of dead people.
+Seriously, let's not get angry at this point at the researchers whose job is to dissect brains of dead people.
 Like let's just not yell at them if they happen to have found something different between the two genders: "What?
 You found a difference again.
 No, no, no, no no. Your job is to count the neurons until there are no sex differences are found, go and do the recount!".